 Instructions: In the table below, list the weekly dates and daily hours under each day of each week.
-List total weekly hours in the second to last column and record the Job Analysis Task Domains you worked on that week in the final column.
+List total weekly hours in the second to last column.
 You must submit a copy of your internship time logs if a range of hours per week is provided.